Continuing our series about Maryland based BBQ sauce companies, we present our review of Abrams Original BBQ Sauce from Laurel, Maryland.

 Overall Rating (Taste on Food, Final Thoughts): – As is the case with most good BBQ sauces, the flavor improves with grilling.
 The sweetness is accentuated, and the ginger takes its place as a wonderful flavor enhancer, especially on pork ribs.
 (Thankfully this is not one of those thick, gloppy products that you have to scrape off your ribs with a knife!)
 I’d love to try this next on pork & pineapple skewers, but that means I’ll have to get more…. yes, the bottle is empty.

 Henri Abrams has done Maryland proud by introducing another great BBQ sauce to the world!
 Please visit AbramsBBQ.com to order some and learn more about them.
+The are active online and reguarly bring forth useful information to their viewers, for example, last week they covered the masterbuilt electric smoker review and have promised to keep the reviews coming.
+A perfect grill or BBQ is such a pleasure to own and operate.

 Our other posts about Maryland based BBQ sauce companies so far are: